0xneelo/usdc_token_perps/USDC vs Token based LPs.md

 ### 2.2 Vibecaps: Token‑Backed Solver‑Based Perpetuals

-Vibecaps offers perps on a token (e.g. SIM) using a fundamentally different design:
+Vibecaps offers perps on a token (e.g. SYMM) using a fundamentally different design:

 **Token‑Native Collateral.**

-A project, treasury, whale or any holder deposits SIM tokens into a vault.
+A project, treasury, whale or any holder deposits SYMM tokens into a vault.
 This token inventory, not USDC, is the primary structural resource backing the market.
 There is no requirement to provide USDC backstop capital.

 **Solver / Market Maker.**

 A designated solver (or set of solvers) quotes perps for Symmio order flow using standard market‑making techniques:

 - netting long and short trader flows against each other,
-- using SIM inventory to hedge,
+- using SYMM inventory to hedge,
 - dynamically adjusting funding and spreads to steer the long/short ratio and inventory,
-- optionally buying/selling SIM in the spot market to rebalance.
+- optionally buying/selling SYMM in the spot market to rebalance.

 **Systemic Leverage via Inventory and Netting.**

-Because the solver nets opposing flows and uses SIM inventory rather than external USDC as the limiting resource, the system can support OI significantly larger than the marked‑to‑market value of the inventory (e.g. 5×, targeting up to 10×).
+Because the solver nets opposing flows and uses SYMM inventory rather than external USDC as the limiting resource, the system can support OI significantly larger than the marked‑to‑market value of the inventory (e.g. 5×, targeting up to 10×).
 This is "systemic leverage."

 **Insurance Fund (Optional/Non‑Binding).**